Mahijith/spotify_db/README.md

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+You can check the sql file uploaded where we tackled the problems.
 ---

 ## License